sumito3478/aprikot/README.md

     [success] Total time: 18 s, completed Feb 2, 2013 10:15:14 PM
     >

+Currently, the `./sbt` script just invokes the script of `sbt-extras`.

 # Documentation

-This software is in early development and not well documented, but has some documentation comments in the source and with `sbt doc`, you can generate API documents.
+The Aprikot Library is in early development and not well documented, but has some documentation comments in the source.

+Scaladoc is available here: http://sumito3478.info/aprikot/api/current/

+You can also generate API document by yourself, with `sbt doc`.

 # Features